Bideford RFC

 Bideford RFC is an English Rugby union team formed in 1926.
 The club is based in Bideford, Devon and operates four senior men's teams, as well as multiple youth, ladies and mini teams.
-The first team, the Chiefs play in Tribute Western Counties West following their relegation from Tribute South West 1 West at the end of the 2017–18 season.
+The first team, the Chiefs play in Counties 1 Western West following their relegation from Tribute South West 1 West at the end of the 2017–18 season.
 The club has a longstanding rivalry with its neighbour, Barnstaple, and the traditional Boxing Day fixture between the two sides often attracts crowds in excess of a thousand supporters.
 Bideford plays home games at King George's Field.

 History

 Early days

 Bideford was founded in 1926 by local players who had, until then, played for its neighbour, Barnstaple RFC.
 It was the beginning of a long sporting rivalry between the clubs.
 Bideford played their first game at Victoria Park against a Barnstaple reserve side.
 Victoria Park remained Bideford's home ground until 1929 when they moved to the Sports Ground.
 This ground was shared with the local football side, Bideford AFC.
 During the 1930s, the club had a degree of success in the Devon Junior Cup (the secondary cup competition for men's rugby at the time), winning the competition in 1933 and 1935.
 In 1969, Bideford left the Sports Ground and moved to King George's Field, where they currently play.
 They won the Havill Plate in 1975.